-The Group globally defines conduct risk as the risk that improper behaviour or judgement by its employees results in negative financial, non-financial or reputational impact to its clients, employees, the bank, and the integrity of the markets.
 Some conduct risks are inherent in the Issuer's business and could negatively impact clients, employees, the market or competition.
 These inherent risks can arise from a variety of causes including failed processes, product design, business set-up, execution of organisational change, or as unintended consequences of business decisions.
 All staff across the bank are responsible for identifying operational or control incidents as they occur, including conduct risks.
 Controls exist to mitigate conduct risks and to prevent them from occurring.

 The Issuer may suffer losses due to employee misconduct.
-The Issuer's businesses are exposed to risk from potential noncompliance with policies or regulations, employee misconduct or negligence or fraud, which could result in civil or criminal investigations, litigations and charges, regulatory sanctions and serious reputational or financial harm.
+The Issuer's businesses are exposed to risk from potential noncompliance with policies or regulations, employee misconduct or negligence or fraud, which could result in civil, regulatory or criminal investigations, litigation and charges, regulatory sanctions and serious reputational or financial harm.
+In recent years, a number of multinational financial institutions have suffered material losses due to, for example, the actions of traders executing unauthorised trades or other employee misconduct.
 It is not always possible to deter or fully prevent employee misconduct and the precautions the Issuer takes to prevent and detect this activity have not always been, and may not always be, fully effective.

-(vii) Reputational risk
+(vi) Reputational risk

 Reputational risk is the risk that an action, transaction, investment or event results in damages to the Issuer's reputation as perceived by clients, shareholders, the media and the public.

-For further information on reputational risk management, refer to "viii) Reputational Risk" in "Note 41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.
+For further information on reputational risk management, refer to "viii) Reputational Risk" in "Note 40 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2022 CSi Annual Report.